R3Conclave/conclave-core-sdk/docs/docs/mail.md

 By sending mail to itself an enclave can store chunks of data that will be fed back to it at startup.
 It can then delete these chunks by acknowledging the mails.
 Utilising mail this way has a variety of advantages:

-* The same encryption, authentication and TCB management features are available for stored data as well as messaging.
+* The same encryption, authentication and trusted computing base (TCB) management features are available for stored data as well as messaging.
 * The API is simple and used the same way for both use cases.
 * Mail acknowledgement can be used to control data lifetime, by having enclaves signal to the host that it's safe to delete data which is no longer needed.